scottish-government-design-system/designsystem.gov.scot/components/warning-text/index.md

 We based our warning text component on the one built by GDS.
 [Find out more about the warning text component on GOV.UK’s Design System](https://design-system.service.gov.uk/components/warning-text/).

 ## Website analytics

-Each link in warning notes should be given a data attribute to help with tracking.
+To understand user behaviour, clicks on links in warning text blocks can be tracked through the click URL, the click text and a data attribute showing the interaction.

-To understand user behaviour, clicks on links in warning notes can be tracked through the click URL, the click text and a data attribute showing the interaction, for example. <code>data-navigation="warning-link"</code>.
+The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#warning-text).